 The majority of the recommendations that were consulted on were supported by the survey respondents and stakeholders including proposals to introduce zero blood alcohol concentration and banning of mobile phone use for all novice riders.

-The Department of Planning, Transport and Infrastructure will continue to work with stakeholders to improve motorcycle road safety.
+The Department of Infrastructure and Transport will continue to work with stakeholders to improve motorcycle road safety.